What’s Happening in…WORSHIP

 The folks charged by the congregation to nominate members of the Board and of their own Committee for election at the Annual Meeting are exploring their role as Nominating and Leadership Development.

-Board-appointed groups are Membership, Financial Oversight & Review (FOR) and Long Range Planning which is anticipated to be in motion throughout the next church year.
+Board-appointed groups are Membership, Financial Oversight & Review (FOR), Endowment, and Long Range Planning.

 - The Welcome Table

 - Weekly Faith Forward – Inquirers, Beyond Inquirers, Spiritual Practices, UU History, and UU Theology in rotation after service.
 Drop in any time!

 - Monthly opportunity to sign the membership book before service.

 Stewardship describes the care-filled tending of both financial and physical resources.

 The physical aspect of stewardship enjoys: